yusufaine/cs3103-gocrawler/example/README.md

 ## Usage

 > [!IMPORTANT]
-> If you have a proxy, you can specify it using the `--proxy` flag and increase the `--rps` to account for the different proxies that will be used.
+> We recommend downloading the binary from the [releases page](https://github.com/yusufaine/gocrawler/releases).
+If you have a proxy, you can specify it using the `--proxy` flag and increase the `--rps` to account for the different proxies that will be used.
 Please ensure that the RPS per proxy is kept to at most 2 per second, in accordance to Liquipedia's [Terms of Use](https://liquipedia.net/api-terms-of-use).

 Refer to [`example/tianalyser/ti_stats.json`](https://github.com/yusufaine/cs3103-gocrawler/blob/main/example/tianalyser/tianalyser.json) for an example of the output for the command below.